African swine fever virus: History

 The first outbreak was retrospectively recognized as having occurred in 1907 after ASF was first described in 1921 in Kenya.
 The disease remained restricted to Africa until 1957, when it was reported in Lisbon, Portugal.
 A further outbreak occurred in Portugal in 1960.
 Subsequent to these initial introductions, the disease became established in the Iberian peninsula, and sporadic outbreaks occurred in France, Belgium, and other European countries during the 1980s.
 Both Spain and Portugal had managed to eradicate the disease by the mid-1990s through a slaughter policy.

 ASFV crossed the Atlantic Ocean, and outbreaks were reported in some Caribbean islands, including Hispaniola (Dominican Republic and Haiti).
-Resultantly, US Customs and Border Protection is on high alert to prevent any spread to the US, which would inflict billions of dollars of damage to the pork industry in the country.
+As a result of this, US Customs and Border Protection is on high alert to prevent any spread to the US, which would inflict billions of dollars of damage to the pork industry in the country.
 Major outbreaks of ASF in Africa are regularly reported to the World Organisation for Animal Health (previously called L'office international des épizooties).

 In 2018, the virus spread to Asia, affecting more than 10 percent of the total pig population in several countries, leading to severe economic losses in the pig sector.